bavly/Monitoring-Service-Start-Guide/README.md

 Some points you need to start think about it, before Monitoring your service.

-- We have 2 Layers      from Server layer ( Linux , windows ) , Application layer
+- We have some Layers I will talk about them from Server layer ( Linux , windows )
+  Application layer
+  Network layer
+  Security layer

 - We will be talk about these 2 layers

 # First we will talk about Server layer.